Frequent Questions: Atlantic Highly Migratory Species Dealer Reporting

 There are several approved electronic system you can use.
 These include:

-I am already using one of the approved electronic reporting programs (i.e., Trip Ticket, SAFIS) to meet federal and/or state reporting requirements.
-Can I use the same username and password to report receipt of HMS?
+I use one of the approved electronic reporting programs (i.e., Trip Ticket, SAFIS.
+Can I use the same username and password to report HMS?

 Yes.
 If you are already reporting through SAFIS, you will keep the same username and password to report Atlantic sharks, swordfish, BAYS, and bluefin tunas in this program to meet your federal Atlantic HMS dealer reporting requirements.
 If you are not already set up as a federal dealer, and you are using a state Trip Ticket reporting program, you will need to include your federal permit number in the program so that you can submit federal reports.
 Again, all federal bluefin tuna dealer reports must be submitted through the SAFIS reporting program.

 I have never reported electronically.
-What program should I use to meet my federal Atlantic HMS dealer reporting requirement?
+What program should I use?

 If you are a dealer who is new to electronic reporting, please contact us at (301) 427-8590.
 We can assist dealers during our normal business hours, Monday through Friday from 8:00 a.m. to 5:00 p.m.